-The award agreement permits AB to claw-back the unvested portion of an award if the recipient fails to adhere to our risk management policies.
+The award agreement contained in the AB Incentive Compensation Award Program ("ICAP") permits AB to claw-back the unvested portion of an award if the recipient fails to adhere to our risk management policies.
 As such, for accounting purposes, there is no employee service requirement and awards are fully expensed when granted.
 As used in this Item 11, "vest" refers to the time at which the awards are no longer subject to forfeiture for breach of these restrictions or risk management policies, which we discuss further below in "Consideration of Risk Matters in Determining Compensation."